Lazy-error/test/README.md

 The available roles are `coach`, `athlete` and `superadmin`.
 Any endpoint that requires a different role will return `403` until the user's role is updated.

+When a command that requires authentication is issued before `/start` or `/signup`, the bot still calls `/api/v1/auth/bot`.
+If the `telegram_id` is not known the backend automatically registers a new athlete and returns an access token.
+To keep registration explicit you can change the bot so `get_auth_headers` is invoked only after a `/start` or `/signup` command.

 ### Inviting users

 Coaches can generate invitation links for new athletes with: